arlac77/pratt-parser/README.md

 ## Tokenizer

-Creates a tokenizer for later parsing
+Creates a tokenizer for later parsing.

 ### Parameters